simonyangcj/openshift_basic_authentication_demo/README.md

 #openshift base authentication demo

 ----
-a demo project for those of you want to implement openshift basic authentication
+A demo project for those of you want to implement openshift basic authentication
 ----